codeforamerica/lv-trucks-map/doc/api-documentation.md

 The front-end user interface for the Food Trucks Map is designed to be a static, single-page application that can be run from any server environment that serves web pages over HTTP (e.g. [GitHub Pages](http://pages.github.com/), where it is currently hosted).
 Program logic either happens on the client-side (particularly when it affects the presentation of information), or on a separate [back-end component](https://github.com/codeforamerica/food_trucks) (used primarily for data management and logging).
 The front-end interacts with the back-end through a public API over HTTP GET or POST protocols.
 This separation of concerns allows the different pieces of the application to be developed and maintained independently of each other, and each component can designed to best suit the technology available or target user group(s).

-To ensure that the application system as a whole operates smoothly, we must define the the standards for communication between the front-end and back-end in the documentation here.
+This page defines the standards for communication between the front-end and back-end to ensure that the application ecosystem as a whole operates smoothly.

 ## General specifications

+Currently, all front-end application Javascript is in ``js/main.js``.
+In the future, it may be desirable to split up the file into separate parts (but is not currently the case).

 The back-end server location is set in a configuration variable ``API_SERVER``.
-By default, it is set to ``http://lv-food-trucks.herokuapp.com/api/``.
-If modified, it should include the ``http://`` portion, the full host name (e.g. ``lv-food-trucks.herokuapp.com``), and any portion of the path that is shared by the API (e.g. ``/api``) plus a trailing slash ``/``.
+Currently, this is set to ``http://lv-food-trucks.herokuapp.com/api/``.
+It expects it to be in a format that includes the ``http://`` portion, the full host name (e.g. ``lv-food-trucks.herokuapp.com``), and any portion of the path that is shared by the API (e.g. ``/api``) plus a trailing slash ``/``.

-The front-end makes asynchronous HTTP GET requests to the back-end server location.
+The front-end makes asynchronous HTTP GET requests to the back-end server.
 (For more information about how this call is made, refer to the [jQuery documentation on its AJAX method](http://api.jquery.com/jquery.ajax/).
 We also [polyfill jQuery with the Microsoft-specific XDomainRequest functionality](https://github.com/MoonScript/jQuery-ajaxTransport-XDomainRequest) so that the application can successfully retrieve data in Internet Explorer 8 and 9.)

 The data is returned from the back-end in [JSON format](http://www.json.org/).
 We do not support data returned as JSONP ([JSON with padding](http://en.wikipedia.org/wiki/JSONP)), which was a necessity on Internet Explorer 8, but the XDomainRequest polyfill takes care of this issue for us.
-We will go into more detail on the data schema of these JSON responses in the _Data model_ section below.

 ## Data model

+Here, we will go into more detail on the data schema of these JSON responses.

 The front-end needs to know three things: (1) the locations of food truck spots, (2) the food truck vendors themselves, and (3) the schedule of which vendors are at which spots and when.
-To obtain this information, it asks for each from the back-end using separate API calls when the application is first loaded into the browser.
+To obtain this information, it asks for each from the back-end API using three separate asynchronous AJAX calls when the application is first loaded by the client.

 Lastly, a fourth API is needed for submitting the feedback form.
 Unlike the first three, this is not a request made on page load, but rather a POST request that occurs when a user submits a form.
 It does not receive any information from the back-end server.

 The following describes the schema of each JSON request that is either received from, or sent to, the back-end API.
-The path to each request is set in configuration variables in accordance with the back-end API.
+The path to each request is set in configuration variables in accordance with the back-end API - be sure to update these if the back-end API paths change.
 Because JSON responses can contain additional information (e.g. other properties), the actual responses returned by the API may appear different than the sample responses below.
-We will only describe the properties that are absolutely required by the front-end to ensure a good user experience.
+We will only describe the properties that are currently used by the front-end.

 ### Locations API

 The locations response adheres to the [GeoJSON specification](http://geojson.org/).
 This allows any open-source map-based application, not just the Food Trucks Map, to make use of the response returned by the API.
-We will not describe all the points of the GeoJSON specification but cover only portions of the response that the Food Trucks Map requires.
+We will not discuss all of the GeoJSON specification but cover only portions of the response that the Food Trucks Map requires.

 #### Sample response
 ```